 POST: Toxic Family Rules

-SO — with all the frustration & lack of ‘success’ as children to fix our family, we assume that if we failed at that we’ll inevitably fail at everything else – so why bother.
-Since they didn’t take responsibility for their emotions & actions we didn’t learn how to either, & we don’t know there’s clear line between what’s our job in life & what isn’t.
+With all the frustration & lack of ‘success’ as children to fix our family, we unconsciously assume that if we failed at that, we’ll inevitably fail at everything else – so why bother.
+Since they didn’t take responsibility for their emotions & actions, we didn’t learn how to either, & we don’t know there is a clear line between what’s our job in life & what isn’t.

-At the same time we often treat others badly (“How ACoAs Abandon Others” 5 posts):
+Because we were treated badly by our family, we often treat others the same way (“How ACoAs Abandon Others” posts):

 • by not considering others’ rights, boundaries & emotions, being so focused on our pain & trying to protect ourselves

-THIS INCLUDES how we treat both our children and other adults
+THIS INCLUDES how we treat both our external children & other adults

 ACoAs as ‘LEAVERS’